 For special cases, there are some command line parameters available:

 /Dsets the default installation directory ($INSTDIR), overriding InstallDir and InstallDirRegKey.
-It must be the last parameter used in the command line and must not contain any quotes, even if the path contains spaces.
+It must be the last parameter used in the command line and must not contain any quotes even if the path contains spaces.

-wireshark-win32-1.99.0.exe /NCRC /S /desktopicon=yes /quicklaunchicon=no /D=C:\Program Files\Foo
+> Wireshark-win64-wireshark-2.0.5.exe /NCRC /S /desktopicon=yes /quicklaunchicon=no /D=C:\Program Files\Foo

-The following is only necessary if you want to try a different version than the one included in the Wireshark installer, e.g. because a new WinPcap (beta) version was released.
+As mentioned above, the Wireshark installer takes care of installing WinPcap.
+The following is only necessary if you want to use a different version than the one included in the Wireshark installer, e.g. because a new WinPcap version was released.